hieunguyen0297/restaurant-app/README.md

 The first two lines `listen 80` and `listen [::]:80;` tell nginx to listen for traffic on port 80 which is the default port for http traffic.
 Note that I removed the `default_server` keyword on these lines.
 If you want this server block to be the default then keep it in

-`root /home/ubuntu/apps/yelp-app/client/build;` tells nginx the path to the index.html file it will server.
+`root /home/ubuntu/apps/restaurant-app/client/build;` tells nginx the path to the index.html file it will server.
 Here we passed the path to the build directory in our react app code.
 This directory has the finalized html/js/css files for the frontend.

-`server_name sanjeev.xyz www.sanjeev.xyz;` tells nginx what domain names it should listen for.
+`server_name restamgt.com www.restamgt.com;` tells nginx what domain names it should listen for.
 Make sure to replace this with your specific domains.
 If you don't have a domain then you can put the ip address of your ubuntu server.

 The configuration block below is needed due to the fact that React is a Singe-Page-App.
-So if a user directly goes to a url that is not the root url like `https://sanjeev.xyz/restaurants/4` you will get a 404 cause NGINX has not been configured to handle any path ohter than the `/`.
+So if a user directly goes to a url that is not the root url like `https://restamgt.com/restaurants/4` you will get a 404 cause NGINX has not been configured to handle any path ohter than the `/`.
 This config block tells nginx to redirect everything back to the `/` path so that react can then handle the routing.

 ```
         location / {